The Power of Women in Leadership

 The employees are more likely to act as ONE when led by a Woman

-In the diagram, the X-axis indicates size of organization and the y-axis indicates average distance
+In the diagram, the X-axis indicates the size of the organization and the y-axis indicates average distance

 The Impact of Women Increase With Organizational Size